supabase-community/copycat/README.md

 Takes in a `string` value, and returns a string with the same length, but with each character replaced with a different character in the same character range:
 * By default, spaces are preserved (see `preserve` option below)
-* Lower case ascii characters are replaced with lower case ascii letters
+* Lower case ASCII characters are replaced with lower case ASCII letters
-* Upper case ascii characters are replaced with upper case ascii letters
+* Upper case ASCII characters are replaced with upper case ASCII letters
 * Digits are replaced with digits
-* Any other ascii character in the code point range 32 to 126 (0x20 - 0x7e) is replaced with either an alphanumeric character, or `_`, `-`, or `+`
+* Any other ASCII character in the code point range 32 to 126 (0x20 - 0x7e) is replaced with either an alphanumeric character, or `_`, `-`, or `+`
 * Any other character is replaced with a Latin-1 character in the range of (0x20 - 0x7e, or 0xa0 - 0xff)

 ```js